By Marguerite Picard

 I resist giving legal advice early on if at all possible, so that clients can be allowed to manage their doubts about their marriage as an emotional issue and not a legal one, if that is appropriate.

-it is an invitation to ‘lawyer up’ and turn an emotional crisis into a legal one.
-It normalises the involvement of the law
+The risk of giving legal advice too early is that it is an invitation to ‘lawyer up’ and turn an emotional crisis into a legal one.
+It normalises the involvement of the law and lawyers, which is in fact quite an odd response to a relationship crisis, and significantly increases the likelihood of separation.

 Many times I have seen relationships go from fragile to finished in sixty seconds because lawyers (naturally) saw their role as giving legal advice on separation, which is hard to ‘ungive’.
 There is nothing like legal advice to create and entrench positions which can subsequently become the enemy of reasonable negotiation.
 I am keen to keep moving towards cultural change which sees a lawyer’s office as not being remotely the place to start talking about separation, and to keep the ‘advice genie’ in the bottle for as long as possible.